-- → Expected Positive Behaviour - → A Negative Behaviour (NB) triggers 1st Reminder - → Continued/Further NB triggers 2nd Reminder - → Continued/Further incidence of NB triggers

-Timeout A, time out of lunch break to reflect and restore relationships as required.
+- → A Negative Behaviour (NB) triggers 1st Reminder - ightarrow Continued/Further NB triggers 2nd Reminder:a 5 minute managed move within the classroom - → Continued/Further NB triggers 3rd Reminder:a 5 minute managed move to partner classroom - → Continued/Further incidence of NB triggers Timeout A, time out of lunch break to reflect and restore relationships as required.

-Timeout A happens at each lunchtime, in the room adjoining the staff room, and is hosted by SLT members.
+Timeout A happens at each lunchtime, in Class 8, and is hosted by SLT members.

 Timeout A (10 mins for KS1 / 15mins for KS2 - time completed during lunch break, after eating) should happen at the lunch break as close to the triggering negative behaviour/s as possible.
 For example, if a Timeout A is gained before lunchtime, the child attends that lunchtime.
-But if a Timeout A happens in the afternoon session, after lunch, the Timeout A should be completed the day after.
+But if a Timeout A happens in the afternoon session, after lunch, the Timeout A should be carried out during afternoon play where possible.
+For UKS2, who do not have an afternoon break, the Timeout A will take place the following day.